Skip to main content

 Grades 9-12: Khaki colored skirts (knee length or longer).

-White oxford style blouse, long or short sleeved for girls in grades 7-12.
+White oxford style polo blouse, long or short sleeved for girls in grades 7-12.
 Girls in grades Pre-K through 6 may also wear peter-pan style collared blouses.
 Collared, three button placket, knit golf shirts may be worn in warm weather only (September, May, and June).
 Blouses and shirts must be tucked in with only the top button open and no under layers visible.
 Navy blue cardigan, pull-over sweater, or sweater vest available through Land’s End Catalog (or of comparable style if purchased elsewhere).
 Girls in grades 9-12 may wear navy blue blazers.

-Socks or tights (matching navy or white).
+Socks, leggings, or tights (matching navy or white).
 Girls in grades 7-12 may wear hose.

 Shoes (sneakers are allowed).
-No flip flops for any grade; No open-toed shoes.
+No flip flops or Crocs for any grade; No open-toed shoes.
 Shoes for Pre-K – 6th grade girls must have a heel strap; grades 7-12 may wear open-backed flat or low-heeled shoes.
 Shoes/sneakers must be laced and tied for safety reasons.
 Shoes/sneakers should be solid colored (no cartoon prints or graffiti graphics, no flashing lights, no wheels are permitted).

 Girls should wear shorts under their jumpers or skirts if they want to play on the playground climbing equipment.

-Gym-type solid colored navy blue sweat pants may be worn under jumpers or skirts outdoors during extremely cold weather only.
+Gym-type solid colored navy blue sweatpants may be worn under jumpers or skirts outdoors during extremely cold weather only.

 In all grades, spandex shorts will not be permitted.